jsjohnstone/jsjohnstone/README.md

 🌱 **Things I'm getting better at:** Java, Frontend (HTML/CSS/JS/React)

-❤️ **Things I love:** Learning about new technologies 📚, Live Events 🎟, Rowing 🚣‍♀️
+❤️ **Things I love:** Hacking something together after learning about a new technology 📚, Live Events 🎟, Rowing 🚣‍♀️

 🔍 **Things I'm looking for:** Projects that improve the day-to-day life of real people